Emil Farkas: Life

 Farkas has been on the cover and featured in many martial arts publications.
 In 1978, he was on the cover of Inside Kung Fu with the story "Emil Farkas vs. the Amazing Spiderman".

-Farkas holds a eighth-degree black belt in Karate and is both a fourth-degree black belt in Judo and Jujitsu.
+Farkas holds an eighth-degree black belt in Karate and is both a fourth-degree black belt in Judo and Jujitsu.
 He has been termed "Sensei to the Stars" for his martial arts training with celebrities.